Hebrews 8:1–6 . . .

 Bringing together the main point of chapter 7, the author reminds us that our Great High Priest of the new covenant, unlike Aaronic priests, is now seated at Father God’s right hand, on the throne of Majesty, which is the position of all authority in heaven.
 There's no other "sanctuary" on earth or in heaven that holds and offers more power.
 That sanctuary is heaven's real and "true tabernacle set up by the Lord," not pitched by man, according to God's specifications.

 A "high priest" (Gr. archiereus, from archi- [denoting rank or degree] and hiereus [denoting priest]) was the preeminent member of chief priests.
 Our High Priest now sits on the right hand of the throne of the Majesty on high in heaven.
 There, Father God placed his Son, the Mediator, possessing all authority and power in heaven and on earth.
-This authority that Jesus now exercises for his Father's glory and his own honor provides a happiness blessing for everyone who believe and follow him.
+This authority that Jesus now exercises for his Father's glory and his own honor provides a happiness blessing for everyone who believes and follows him.
 With his almighty power, he intercedes, mediates, and brings everyone to the right hand of the heavenly Father: Where God is, so may we also be.

 When Father God accepted Jesus’ sacrifice, something astonishing happened: Jesus sat down.
 In the old covenant, no priest ever sat down in the tabernacle, tent, or holy rooms of Jerusalem's temple.
 There were no chairs in any of those earthly sanctuaries that priests could sit upon because they entered the sanctuary only to carry out a specific, prescribed task.
 They remained therein only while actively performing that task, thereafter exited it.
 Even the high priest never had a permanent place to sit or stand in God’s house, while that sanctuary was on earth.